0

 Overview

 Freeport is a tiny village located in the state of Ohio.
-With a population of 319 people and just one neighborhood, Freeport is the 734th largest community in Ohio.
-Freeport has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 315 people and just one neighborhood, Freeport is the 734th largest community in Ohio.
+Freeport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Freeport is generally considered to be a blue-collar town.
-55.88% of the Freeport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Freeport is a village of construction workers and builders, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Freeport who work in office and administrative support (9.31%), healthcare (8.33%), and food service (7.35%).
+48.43% of the Freeport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Freeport is a village of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Freeport who work in healthcare (12.20%), office and administrative support (10.10%), and sales jobs (8.71%).

 Setting & Lifestyle

-Freeport is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Freeport does not have a public transit system used by locals to get to and from work.

 Demographics

 The people who call Freeport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Freeport residents report their race to be White.
 Freeport also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.78% of the village’s residents.
-Important ancestries of people in Freeport include Irish, German, Polish, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 10.65% of the village’s residents.
+Important ancestries of people in Freeport include Irish, German, Polish, English, and Scottish.

 The most common language spoken in Freeport is English.
 Other important languages spoken here include Italian and Polish.